How the marketplace works

 Note: Your home could also be included in a multiple listing service (MLS) as part of an exclusive listing.
 MLS gives your home greater exposure in the marketplace.

-Your Landis Company sales professional can help explain and navigate the many choices you now face in selling your home.
+Your Shore Points sales professional can help explain and navigate the many choices you now face in selling your home.
 With suggestions from your sales professional, you can better decide which type of listing agreement is right for your needs.

 Selling your home – Merchandising Tips